Coreymillia/esp32-2432s028-Acidware-Lysergic-Clock/README.md

 - **Web Server** - Responds on `192.168.4.1`
 - **Simple Interface** - No complex setup required

-## 💰 Commercial Ready

-**Perfect for eBay/Etsy Sales:**
 - 60 unique visual effects
 - Web-controlled clock
 - Persistent settings
 - Professional quality
 - Simple user instructions

-**Selling Points:**
 - Plug-and-play operation
 - No complex setup required
 - Mesmerizing visual display
 - Clock functionality included
-- Market-tested firmware

----

 ## 🎉 Final Thoughts

-This was my first commercial-quality ESP32 project, and I'm pretty stoked with how it turned out!
+This was my first commercial-quality (for my eBay store) ESP32 project, and I'm pretty stoked with how it turned out!
 What started as a simple screensaver idea turned into a full-featured psychedelic display system.
+The clock could use improvements but it was the best I could do.

 **For Makers:** The code is well-commented and modular.
 Easy to add new effects or modify existing ones.
 PlatformIO project included for easy building.

-**For Buyers:** You're getting 60 unique visual effects that I spent months perfecting.
+ You're getting 60 unique visual effects that I spent some time perfecting.
+Well, they are not all perfect.
 Each one is mathematically generated in real-time - no pre-recorded videos here!

 **Technical Achievement:**
 - 752KB optimized firmware running 60 effects at 20 FPS